Yuvaranei/WeatherApp/README.md

 # WeatherApp

-Weather App uses react highcharts to display the 5 days weather forecast JSON data JSON data is retrived using API call from  api.openweathermap.org with city ID as chennai and KEY JSON data is placed in the constants file
+Weather App uses react highcharts to display the 5 days weather forecast JSON data.
+JSON data is retrived using API call from  api.openweathermap.org with city ID as chennai and KEY.
+JSON data is placed in the constants file.
-Parsing the data and updating it in the react highcharts is done from the constants JSON file Plotted Wind,Pressure and temperature metrics against the time list retrieved from JSON data
+Parsing the data and updating it in the react highcharts is done from the constants JSON file.
+Plotted Wind,Pressure and temperature metrics against the time list retrieved from JSON data.

 Steps to execute
 =================